Dschaykib/newsmd/README.md

 ### Getting the whole text

-After these fews changes, let's see how the file looks.
+After these few changes, let's see how the file looks.
 The `get_text`  method will return each single line of the file.
 Alternatively you can just use `print(my_news)`.

 ```R
 my_news$get_text()